| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Special Topic: Superiority of the New Covenant Over the Mosaic Covenant

 ▣ "His bride has made herself ready" This is an AORIST ACTIVE INDICATIVE.
 Some have interpreted this as meritorious human works.
-The AORIST PASSIVE of Rev. 19:8 shows this interpretation cannot be true.
+The AORIST PASSIVE of Rev. 19:8 shows this interpretation cannot be true (also note v.
+9, "those who are invited," note Eph.
+2:8-9).
 This context affirms the paradoxical relationship between

 In Word Pictures in the New Testament A. T. Robertson has an interesting comment on Rev. 19:7.
 "Three metaphors of women appear in the Apocalypse (the Mother in chapter 12, the Harlot in 13 to 19, and the Bride of Christ here to the end).
 'The first and third present the Church under two different aspects of her life, while the second answers to her great rival and enemy (Swete)'" (p.
 449).

-19:8 "the righteous deeds of the saints" The term "righteous acts" (dikaiōma) has several usages in the NT.
+19:8 "for the fine linen is the righteous deeds of the saints" The root for "righteous acts" (dikaiōmata) has several usages in the NT.

 NASB (UPDATED) TEXT: REVELATION 19:9-10